Why did the church hurt me?

 You were probably hurt for one of three reasons, and they are not the same.
 The Bible itself draws these distinctions and reserves its sharpest language for the worst of them.

-Talk it throughThe three things "the church hurt me" usually means
+The three things "the church hurt me" usually means

-1. You were inside a community that was poorly run.
 Not malicious — just amateur, or under-resourced, or led by people in over their heads.
 Insensitive comments at hard moments.
 Lousy follow-up after a crisis.
 The wrong sermon at the wrong time.
 Plans that excluded you by accident.
 This kind of harm is real, even though it is not aimed at you, and it adds up over time.
 The Bible's category for this is not "abuse"; it is closer to "shepherds who do not know what they are doing."
-Ezekiel 34, which we'll come back to, is the long version of that.

-2. You were inside a community that taught something that harmed you.
 Theology that demanded you suppress something true about yourself, or treat yourself as worse than you were, or treat someone else as less human than they were.
 Doctrines that made you afraid of your own questions.
-Patterns that conflated the Gospel with the politics or aesthetics of a specific subculture, and then told you that doubt about the second was rebellion against the first.
-The Bible has a name for this: it is the kind of religious teaching Jesus himself spent the most time denouncing.
-Matthew 23:1–4 describes religious leaders who "tie up heavy, cumbersome loads and put them on other people's shoulders, but they themselves are not willing to lift a finger to move them."
+Patterns that fused the Christian message with the politics or aesthetics of a specific subculture, and then told you that doubt about the second was rebellion against the first.
+The Bible has a name for this: it is the kind of religious teaching Jesus spent the most time denouncing.
+In one of the gospel accounts, he describes the Jewish religious leaders of his day as people who "tie up heavy, cumbersome loads and put them on other people's shoulders, but they themselves are not willing to lift a finger to move them."

-3. You were inside a community that was abusing you.
 Sexual abuse.
 Spiritual abuse — the use of religious authority to control or punish.
 Coverups.
 Manipulation.
 Coercion masquerading as discipleship.
 Threats wrapped in theological language.
 The Bible's response to this is some of the harshest language in the New Testament, and it is aimed at the people who did the harm, not the people who survived it.

 These three are different and they call for different responses.
 It can also be true that more than one was happening at the same time.